-These challenges prompt us to reconsider connection-oriented DNS: we propose T-DNS, where DNS requests should use TCP by default (not as last resort), and DNS requests from end-users should use Transport-Layer Security (TLS, [17]).
-Our second contribution is to show that end-to-end latency of T-DNS is only moderately more than connectionless.
-Our models show latency is only 9% increased for TLS vs UDP-only where TLS is used just from stub to recursive resolver, and 22% increased when TLS is used end-to-end (from stub to recursive and then from recursive to authoritative).
+Our second contribution is to show that the benefits of connection-oriented DNS in T-DNS come at only modest cost: For clients, end-to-end latency of T-DNS (time from a stub's request to an answer, considering all queries and caches) is only moderately more than connectionless DNS.
+Our models show latency increases by only 9% for TLS vs UDP-only where TLS is used just from stub to recursiveresolver, and it increases by 22% when we add TCP from recursive to authoritative.
 Connection reuse results in latencies almost the same as UDP once the connection is established.
-With moderate timeouts (20s at authoritative servers and 60s elsewhere), connection reuse is high for servers (85-98%), amortizing setup costs for client and server.
+With moderate timeouts (20 s at authoritative servers and 60 s elsewhere), connection reuse is high for servers (85-98%), amortizing setup costs for client and server.
 Connection reuse for clients is lower (60-80% at the edge, but 20-40% at the root), but still results in amortized costs and lowered latencies.
+For servers, connection rates are viable for modest server-class hardware today.
+With conservative timeouts (20 s at authoritative servers and 60s elsewhere) and overestimates of per-connection memory, a large recursive resolver may have 24k active connections using about 3.6 GB of RAM;

-Connection rates are viable for modest server-class hardware today.
-With conservative timeouts (20 s at authoritative servers and 60s elsewhere) and overestimates of per-connection memory, a large recursive resolver may have 24k active connections using about 3.6 GB of RAM; authoritative servers double those needs.
+authoritative servers double those needs.

-Many DNS variations have been proposed, with TCP in the original specification, and prior proposals to use TLS, DTLS, SCTP, and HTTP with XML or JSON.
-Our contribution is not protocol novelty, but the first careful performance evaluation of connection-oriented DNS.
+TCP and TLS are well established protocols, and many DNS variations have been proposed, with TCP in the original specification, and prior proposals to use TLS, DTLS, SCTP, and HTTP with XML or JSON.
+Our contribution is not protocol novelty, but a careful evaluation of what is necessary to add established protocols to an existing ecosystem: evaluation that shows the performance costs are modest and experiments that show the security and privacy benefits are real.
+With wide belief that connectionless DNS is mandatory for adequate performance, this study addresses a primary impediment to improving DNS privacy.
 While we evaluate our specific design, we suggest that our performance evaluation generalizes to most connection-like approaches to DNS, nearly all of which require some state at both ends.
 In addition, we identify the specific implementation choices needed to get good performance with TCP and TLS; alternative protocols for DNS encryption will require similar optimizations, and we suggest they will see similar performance.

-Why: Connection-based communication is important to improve DNS privacy through the use of encryption.
-Although alternatives provide encryption over UDP, all effectively build connections at the applicationlayer to keep session keys and manage setup (§ 3.4).
-DNS traffic is important to protect because hostnames are richer than already visible IP addresses and DNS queries expose application information (§ 2.2.3).
-DNS queries are increasingly vulnerable: increasing use of wireless networks, and growth of third-party DNS (OpenDNS of servers and experimental evaluation of prototypes. since 2006 [59] and Google Public DNS since 2009 [64]), means that end-user requests often cross several networks and may be subject to eavesdropping.
-Prior work has suggested from-scratch approaches [57, 16, 80]; we instead utilize existing standards to provide confidentiality for DNS, and demonstrate only moderate performance costs.
+Why: Connection-based communication is important to improve security in three ways.
+First, it improves DNS privacy through the use of encryption.
+We discuss alternatives in § VII-D: although some employ UDP, all effectively build connections at the application-layer to keep session keys and manage setup.
+DNS traffic is important to protect because hostnames are richer than already visible IP addresses and DNS queries expose application information (§ II-B3).
+DNS queries are increasingly vulnerable, with wireless networks, growth of third-party DNS (OpenDNS since 2006 [67] and Google Public DNS since 2009 [73]), meaning that enduser requests often cross several networks and are at risk of eavesdropping.
+Prior work has suggested from-scratch approaches [65], [23], [92]; we instead utilize existing standards to provide confidentiality for DNS, and demonstrate only moderate performance costs.
 As a side-effect, T-DNS also protects DNS queries from tampering over parts of their path.